Bedford Modern School: Performance arts

+BMS Combined Cadet Force was established in 1900 and comprises three sections: the Royal Navy, the Army and the Royal Air Force.
+The Royal Marines section was closed in 2018.
+King George V addressed the Bedford Modern School Combined Cadet Force in 1918.

 Eagle magazine

 The school has several of its own publications, the most prominent of which is named The Eagle.

 The Eagle has been published mostly biannually since 1881 and doubles as an archive of life at the school during that year.
 The Eagle is predominantly designed and edited by sixth form students, and since 2000 is printed as a glossy magazine with around 48 pages.
 It often also includes feature articles and interviews with former students.

 In addition to The Eagle, other publications include The Eaglet, which, until recently, was included as part of the main magazine, and includes articles from the Junior School.
 Another publication is the Eagle News, which is published for the benefit of OBMs.
 It includes School news, and follow-up articles of former pupils.
-In 1906, the mathematician Eric Temple Bell reported news of an earthquake in San Francisco, where he was resident at the time.
+In 1906 the mathematician Eric Temple Bell reported news of an earthquake in San Francisco, where he was resident at the time.

 The school is still known for this magazine in the Bedford area, where extra copies were often distributed.
 However, distribution externally is now limited.